 If you want to learn more about this, please join the following webcast hosted by the Chartered Institute for Securities and Investment (CISI) that I will chair on 8 October:

 (If you are not a CISI member, you will need to register an account with the CISI, which should take 30 seconds by just inputting your name and email address.
-You will then be able to sign up to the event by signing in.)
+You will then be able to sign up for the event by signing in.)